Emq17/personal-site/README.md

-# Emmette Quiambao — Life, Work, and Everything In Between
+# Life, Work, and Everything In Between

 A modern, production-deployed personal website that blends my work, interests, travel, and day-to-day identity into one cohesive experience.